-We test these predictions among children three to five years old, because they are at the beginning of learning about food-related persuasion attempts in person and through the media (Desrochers and Holt 2007; Powell, Szczypka, and Chaloupka 2007).
+We test these predictions among children 3-5 years old because they are at the beginning of learning about foodrelated persuasion attempts in person and through the media (Desrochers and Holt 2007; Powell, Szczypka, and Chaloupka 2007).
 As such, understanding information processing among these young children and how these messages affect their behavior is important.
-We focus on the food domain using different food items (crackers and carrots) and different messages (health- and academic-related, such as associating eating carrots with knowing how to count).
-By testing young children and using messages about academic, non-health goals, we are able to go beyond a potential account based on learned associations, that is, that children learn through experience that food presented as healthy is less tasty, and thus consume less of it.
+We focus on the food domain using different food items (crackers and carrots) and different messages (health-related and academic-related, such as associating eating carrots with knowing how to count).
+By testing young children and using messages about academic, nonhealth goals, we are able to go beyond a potential explanation based on learned associations.
+This explanation suggests that children learn through experience that food presented as healthy is less tasty and thus they consume less of it.
 By contrast, we propose that no prior experience or learning is necessary for children to infer that if food serves an external goal, it is less tasty.